As a long time South Bay resident, I present you with the best things to do in Manhattan Beach, California!

 Since the city has become synonymous with volleyball, you can imagine there are plenty of nets awaiting sports lovers.
 Even if you do not play, it is fun to watch tournaments (which are common during the warm months) or regular folks playing a set or two.

 As mentioned, the Roundhouse, located on the pier, is home to a marine studies aquarium.
 Entrance is free but donations are encouraged.

 This place has the objective of teaching visitors about the oceans, marine life, and the environment.
 They have several tanks with local fish and mollusks, interpretative signs, and staff willing to explain what is on display.
 Some creatures can be touched on the open tank.

 The Strand is a 22-mile paved path extending from Pacific Palisades (close to Santa Monica) to Torrance.
 Keep in mind some people refer to The Stand as the “Manhattan Beach Boardwalk.”

 The section belonging to Manhattan Beach has a length of about 2 miles.
 You can choose to walk or bike as much of the path as you want.

-One of our favorite things to do is the “Pier to Pier” walk.
+One of my favorite Manhattan Beach activities is the “Pier to Pier” walk.
 This refers to the 2 miles section between the Manhattan Beach and Hermosa Beach piers (4 miles roundtrip).
 This is a great way to see what is happening at the beach and, at the same time, exercise.
 Plus, there are plenty of places to eat and drink at both ends of the walk.